Museum Website

 Museum Assets

-The National Postal Museum Library is one of the largest and most important research facilities for the study of philately and the history of postal operations in the world.
+The National Postal Museum Library is one of the largest and most important research facilities for the study of philately, the history of postal operations, and the use of the mail in the world.
 The library contains extensive runs of major American philatelic journals and major subject-oriented journals published worldwide.
-The collection of monographs on philately and postal history is nearly complete, with emphasis on materials in the English language and those of special importance.
+The extensive collection of monographs on philately and postal history emphasizes materials in the English language and those of special importance.

 Research Staff